pchiwan/meteor-werewolves/MODELS.md

 * _cupid_: Cupid (*)

 Add properties:
-* **isLover**: True if player was chosen as a lover by Cupid at beginning of game, false otherwise
+* **isLover**: True if player is chosen as a lover by Cupid at beginning of game, false otherwise
+* **isSheriff**: True if player is elected as sheriff by the villagers
 * **killedBy**: Provides information on who (which role) killed the player (Huntsman | Villager | Werewolf | Witch)

 ## User